-I’ve never felt as guilty as I have being a mom.
+I’ve never felt as guilty as I have becoming a mom.
 I got mom guilt pretty bad when I had my second child last year.

 Motherhood is filled with so many challenges and curveballs, so it’s easy to fall into the guilt trap when things go wrong.

-Even when we are doing the most amazing job, we can still feel guilty if we are doing things different from other moms.
+Even when we are doing the most amazing job, we can still feel guilty if we are doing things differently from other moms.

 It may feel like every decision we make or action we take will affect our children for the rest of their lives but this isn’t necessarily true.

 As long as we are doing our best and our children know that they are loved, we don’t need to worry so much about the other stuff.
 Just trust your instinct and know you’re doing a great job.

 What Is Mom Guilt?

 Mom guilt is a feeling that we aren’t good enough, we all want to be perfect parents but with such high standards, it’s easy to feel like we are failures.